 The salary, staffing, equipment, and travel expenses required to maintain a serious research program are significant.
 I am thankful for the support that my work has received, and acknowledge my sources of support below.
 My most recent sources of support are listed first, with earlier sources listed further down.

-Some might not consider a faculty position to be a form of “support”, but I think that it is important to acknowledge that my tenure-track appointment as an Assistant Professor at Pratt Institute is my most indispensable form of support.
+Some might not consider a faculty position to be a form of “support”, but I think that it is important to acknowledge that my tenured appointment as an Associate Professor at Pratt Institute is my most indispensable form of support.
 As a member of the Department of Mathematics and Science I have been given a course release each semester that lightens my teaching load and allows me to complete some research while classes are in session.
 At a time when so many very qualified researchers are stuck in perpetual postdoctoral fellowships or in contingent faculty positions, I want to acknowledge that having a full-time appointment empowers me to also be a researcher.

 While I was a graduate student, I received support from Stony Brook University in the form of tuition remission, part-time employment as a teaching assistant, and a Presidential Scholarship that paid a small stipend.
 The main award that enabled me to complete my graduate school education was a Graduate Research Fellowship that I received from the National Science Foundation.
 This fellowship provided me with a livable wage in the form of an annual stipend and also allowed me to purchase critical computer and laboratory equipment as well as travel to many conferences [1, 2, 3, 4, 5, 6].
 I also received valuable funding from the Lawrence B. Slobodkin Fund for Graduate Research.